miqmago/activator/README.md

 * How to find a user, so it can check for the user
 * How to mark a user as activated, once they have sent the correct verified code
 * How to change a user's password, once they have sent the correct verified code within time and a new password
-* Where to find the templates to use for activation and password reset emails
+* How to get the email template to use for activation and password reset emails
 * What URL the user should be using to activate or reset a password.
 The URL is included in the email, since the user normally clicks on a link.

 All of these are described in greater detail below.